by Leanne Winters | Mar 17, 2023 | case studies, London, Practice, Specialist, vet case study

 London Vet Specialists has successfully removed a golf ball-sized tumour from a tiny dog’s neck.
 Dr Janet McClaran, head of surgery at Vet Specialists in Belsize Park, successfully carried out the operation on a miniature Schnauzer called Lenny.
 Dr McClaran, a US...

-by London Vet Specialists | Oct 27, 2021 | film reading, Specialist, webinar
+by Leanne Winters | Oct 27, 2021 | film reading, Specialist, webinar

 You are invited to take part in our monthly film reading sessions.
 The discussions will be chaired by our Specialist Radiologist Ian Jones and will last around one hour.
 Those attending will have access to the cases seven days in advance and will be...